JayPolanco/CS_340/README.md

 # CS_340
-The Assignment specifics are in the pdf file provided.
+The Assignment specifics are in the pdf that is provided.